open/close all folders

 - And Then John Was a Zombie: Happens to the Captain in the "Home" ending, which requires you to follow Chris through the portal and abandon the fight against the Lord of Dust.
-The Captain succeeds in getting back home to Earth, but at the cost of his sanity, who is now reduced to a Wandering Mother Base soldier that we see in The Phantom Pain.
-If there is some silver lining to this it would be that Venom Snake does succeed in bringing the wandering Mother Base soldiers home.
+The Captain succeeds in getting back home to Earth, but at the cost of his sanity, becoming one of the Wandering Mother Base soldiers that we see in The Phantom Pain.
+If there is some silver lining to this it would be that Venom Snake does succeed in bringing the Wandering Mother Base soldiers home.

 - Big Damn Heroes: Also doubles as a Heroic Sacrifice.
 As Morpho's helicopter was taking off from the sinking Mother Base during the climactic battle, XOF commandos were about to shoot down Big Boss, and all the survivors.
 Cue to the Player Character icing them with a bullet to the head from their sniper rifle, relinquishing their chance of escape to save their boss.

 - Everyone Calls Him "Barkeep": The player character is never given a name (other than what the player chooses for them, and it briefly shows up on a clipboard Goodluck looks at) and instead everyone follows Goodluck's suggestion and calls him Captain.
 Ironically, Goodluck calls Captain and his allies "heroes with no names" (despite some of them having very clear-cut names).
 There's actually a very good reason for why Goodluck insists on the player character having the codename Captain, it's because when he was a little boy Chris that's what he remembers everyone calling the player character.